robertu94/robertu94.github.io/content/learning/development.markdown

 ## What Lessons Have I Learned?

-Software craftmanship is not learned overnight.
+Software craftsmanship is not learned overnight.
 It isn't even necessarily learned reading posts or books such as these.
 It is learned by doing and by learning from the doing of others.
 In this section, I want to highlight some of the most important lessons that I have learned about software engineering.

 ### Quality Attributes: A powerful way to think about non-functional requirements

-One final tool that I think has been very powerful in how I think about software craftmanship is quality attributes.
+One final tool that I think has been very powerful in how I think about software craftsmanship is quality attributes.
 Quality attributes are a way to think about non-functional requirements of a system.
 Here is a listing of Quality Attributes that I learned about in my graduate software engineering course: